Automatic Speech Recognition¶

 It also adds some punctuation, which is combined with our own punctuation and formatting automatically.

-The high quality (especially in combination with keywords) and low costs of Amazon Transcribe make it attractive, despite only currently supporting two languages.
+The high quality, especially in combination with keywords, and low costs of Amazon Transcribe make the service very attractive.

 However, the processing time of Amazon Transcribe is much slower compared to all our other integrated services!

 Speechmatics offers accurate transcriptions in many languages including word confidence values, timestamps, and punctuation.

 - Speechmatics’ clear advantage is the sheer number of languages it supports (all major European and some Asiatic languages).

 It also has a Global English feature, which supports different English accents during transcription.

 - Timestamps, Word Confidence, and Punctuation

 - Like Amazon Transcribe, Speechmatics creates timestamps, word confidence values, and punctuation.